 The MPNA program will:

-- Prepare you for work and careers that increasingly cross organizational and sector boundaries.
+- prepare you for work and careers that increasingly cross organizational and sector boundaries; and

-- Program fundamentals: Fundamental concepts and skills that undergird the entire MPNA program include:
+- Program Fundamentals: Fundamental concepts and skills that undergird the entire MPNA program.

 - Strategic Skills and Knowledge: Core competencies for all public and nonprofit professionals.

-- Focus Areas: Public Administration or Nonprofit Management tracks, plus electives in specific areas of practice.
+- Focus Areas: Public Administration or Nonprofit Management track or a mix of the two tracks, plus electives in specific areas of practice.